Deep Paula

 StartexperimentalDeep Paula

-In this work, we are confronted with an old photo that has been animated with the help of artificial intelligence.
-The girl in the photo seems alive.
+In this work, we are confronted with an old photo that has been “brought to life” with the help of artificial intelligence.
+Does the girl seem authentic?
 Do we feel closer to her?
 What becomes of faulty memory when it gives way to artificial vividness?
-Doesn’t this illusion rather contribute to forgetting the last vestige of the real human being?
+Doesn’t this illusion rather contribute to forgetting the last remnants of the memory of the real person?
 And would “Paula” have liked what we do with her memory?

 Music: AI-generated